pennersr/django-allauth/docs/account/configuration.rst

   date).
 This class should implement a ``def signup(self, request, user)`` method, where user represents the newly signed up user.

+``ACCOUNT_SIGNUP_FORM_HONEYPOT_FIELD`` (default: ``None``)
+  A string value that will be used as the HTML 'name' property on a honeypot input field on the sign up form.
+Honeypot fields are hidden to normal users but might be filled out by niave spam bots.
+When the field is filled out the app will not create a new user and attempt to fool the bot with a fake successful response.
+We recommend setting this to some believable value that your app does not actually collect on signup e.g. 'phone_number' or 'address'.
+Honeypots are not always successful for sophisticated bots so this should be used as one layer in a suite of spam detection tools if your site is having trouble with spam.

 ``ACCOUNT_SIGNUP_PASSWORD_ENTER_TWICE`` (default: ``True``)
   When signing up, let the user type in their password twice to avoid typos.